mebzmoren/NER_Project/README.md

 ## Data
 The dataset contribution of this study is a compilation of Cebuano news articles from two local news stations, Yes the Best Dumaguete and the Filipinas Bisaya.
 To further increase the data count, we also incorporated another publicly available dataset from [Sunstar Cebu](https://github.com/rjrequina/Cebuano-POS-Tagger/blob/master/eval/data/scraped/news-raw.txt) pre-collected by independent researcher Arjemariel Requina.
 The total accumulated and filtered size of the Cebuano dataset is 4258 articles.

-All the dataset used for this study is purely for non-commercial research purposes and under Fair Use.
+All the datasets used for this study are purely for non-commercial research purposes and under Fair Use.
+They should *not* be used to develop or train commercial AI models.

 | Source                  | Original      | Cleaned |
 | ------------------------| ------------- | ------- |